Qiskit-Extensions/qiskit-ibm-experiment/README.md

 experiment database.

 ## Installation
-The package is not yet available.
-After it is ready, you'll be able to install the provider using pip:
+The provider can be installed via pip:

 ```bash
 pip install qiskit-ibm-experiment